Economy of Gujarat: Agriculture

-Gujarat is the largest producer of major cash crop like cotton, groundnut, tobacco, cumin, sesamum, etc. in India.
+Gujarat is the largest producer of major cash crops like cotton, groundnut, tobacco, cumin, sesamum, etc. in India.
 Other major crops produced are rice, wheat, jowar, bajra, maize, tur and gram.
 Gujarat has an agricultural economy the total crop area amounts to more than one-half of the total land area.

 Animal husbandry and dairying have played a vital role in the rural economy of Gujarat.
 Dairy farming, primarily concerned with milk production, functions on a cooperative basis and has more than a million members.
 Gujarat is the largest processor of milk in India.
 Amul milk co-operative federation products are well known all over India and is Asia's biggest dairy.
 Among livestock raised are buffalo and other cattle, sheep, and goats.
 As per the results of livestock census 1997, there were 209.70 lakh livestock in Gujarat state.
 As per the estimates of the survey of major livestock products, during the year 2002–03 the Gujarat produced 6.09 million tonnes of milk, 385 million eggs and 2.71 million kg of wool.
 Gujarat also contributes inputs to industries like textiles, oil and soap.